marchaesen/vcxsrv/mesalib/docs/isl/ccs.rst

 by a single CCS element (1 or 2-bit).
 Because this depends on the main surface tiling and format, we have several different CCS formats.

-Once the appropriate :cpp:enum:`isl_format` has been selected, computing the size and layout of a CCS surface is as simple as passing the same surface creation parameters to :cpp:func:`isl_surf_init_s` as were used to create the primary surface only with :cpp:enumerator:`isl_tiling::ISL_TILING_CCS` and the correct CCS format.
+Once the appropriate :c:enum:`isl_format` has been selected, computing the size and layout of a CCS surface is as simple as passing the same surface creation parameters to :c:func:`isl_surf_init_s` as were used to create the primary surface only with :c:enumerator:`isl_tiling.ISL_TILING_CCS` and the correct CCS format.
 This not only results in a correctly sized surface but most other ISL helpers for things such as computing offsets into surfaces work correctly as well.